What does it take to be a successful restaurateur?

 If your craft beer sales are through the roof, consider partnering with local breweries to create a proprietary beer for your restaurant.
-For example, Oath Craft Pizza partnered with Night Shift Brewing in Everett, MA, and Journeyman partnered with Aeronaut Brewing Co. in Somerville, MA to cook meals specifically for beer pairings.
+For example, Oath Craft Pizza partnered with Night Shift Brewing in Everett, Massachusetts, and Journeyman partnered with Aeronaut Brewing Co. in Somerville, Massachusetts to create beverage pairings for their tasting menus.

 Speakeasies and hidden bars or restaurants make customers feel like they're stumbling upon something secret and just for them.
 Here are a few of our favorites:

-Do your guests like the finer things in life?
-If you’re a bar, appeal to the whiskey snobs of the world with a whiskey and scotch tasting room.
+Maybe your guests like the finer things in life.
+If you run a bar, appeal to the whiskey connoisseurs of the world with a whiskey and scotch tasting room.
 Host exclusive events to let guests try the newest liquor in your bar.
-The Olde Mouldy, for example, is a pop-up whiskey bar in The Closet at Backbar in Somerville, MA.
+The Olde Mouldy, for example, is a pop-up whiskey bar in The Closet at Backbar in Somerville, Massachusetts.

 Yes, you read that right: self-service beer.
-With hundreds of beers on tap, Tapster in Chicago, IL, will take your credit card when you get to the restaurant and give you a “gift card” back.
+With hundreds of beers on tap, Tapster in Chicago will take your credit card when you get to the restaurant and give you a “gift card” back.
 The gift card is placed on the tap machine, where it tracks how many ounces of beer you pour and out of which tap.
 When you’re done, you give the gift card back and pay the total amount accordingly.
-Ingenious, especially if you’re picky about how beer is poured or have difficulty picking which one to drink.
+Ingenious, especially if your guests are picky about how beer is poured, or have difficulty deciding on a single beer.

-15. Take beloved pop culture and bring it to life
+14. Take a pop culture icon and bring it to life

-Saved by the Max in West Hollywood, CA is modeled after the old diner from Saved by the Bell and has everything that you could possibly imagine from the show: Bayside Tigers logos, lockers with names on them, and even the exact layout from the show.
+Saved by the Max in West Hollywood, California is modeled after the old diner from Saved by the Bell and has everything that you could possibly imagine from the show: Bayside Tigers logos, lockers with characters’ names on them, and the floor plan even matches the TV show set.

-In that same vein, perhaps your bar or restaurant could be a tribute to a person.
+In that same vein, you can make your bar or restaurant a tribute to a person.
 A Will Ferrell-themed bar called Stay Classy is now in Washington, D.C.
-Or, you could take it way back and theme your restaurant around a literary figure; Poe’s Pub in Richmond, VA is a great tribute to Edgar Allan Poe.
+Or, you could take it way back and theme your restaurant around a literary figure: Poe’s Pub in Richmond, Virginia is a tribute to Edgar Allan Poe.

-Teach your guests to experience food in a new way.
-The Seattle Blind Cafe in Seattle, WA is pitch dark, facilitated by legally blind staff, and designed to change the way you “see” the world.
-They focus on creating a sensory experiences that forces guests to connect with those around them, despite the darkness, in an emotionally powerful way.
+Give your guests a new way to experience food.
+The Seattle Blind Cafe in Seattle is pitch dark, facilitated by legally blind staff, and designed to change the way you “see” the world.
+The focus is on creating sensory experiences that force guests to connect with those around them in an emotionally powerful way, despite the darkness.

 Make customers feel your purpose-driven mission and vision every time they walk through the door.
-Quick-service chain Leon is an eco-focused concept that powers its stores with sustainable energy and uses compostable packaging.
-Their “naturally fast food” appeals to all guests, eco-friendly or otherwise.
+Quick-service chain Leon focuses on “naturally fast food,” and is an eco-focused concept that powers its stores with sustainable energy and uses compostable packaging.

 SafeHouse, with locations in Milwaukee and Chicago, is a restaurant that turns guests into secret agents, forcing them to use a password to get in and find clues to complete a mission.